Additional Assistance

 Accessible Seating

-Seats at the front of the plane are given to those customers with a fused or immobile leg, service animal, or who require the use of an aisle chair.
-For more information, review boarding with an aisle chair in Wheelchair Services or contact us at 404-209-3434 to let us know which seat will best meet your needs.
+Seats near the front of the plane can be reserved for customers with a fused or immobile leg, service animal or those who require an aisle chair.
+For more information, review boarding with an aisle chair in Wheelchair Services.
+To let us know which seat will best meet your needs, you can message us or call 404-209-3434.

 Extra Seat Space